zorael/wg-monitor/README.md

 An empty `ExecStart=` must be used to clear the value set in the original file, as `Exec` directives are additive.

 The program will look for `peers.list` and `batsign.url` files in `/etc/wg-monitor` if a `WorkingDirectory` is not supplied.
-Please run the program manually once first to create these files, then populate them with the necessary data and optionally move them to a more suitable location (such as `/etc/wg-monitor`) before attempting to start it as a service.
+Please run the program manually once first to create these files, then populate them with the necessary data and optionally move them to a more suitable location (such as `/etc/wg-monitor`) before attempting to start the service.

 If no `WorkingDirectory` is declared, notification commands (such as `notify-send.sh`) must be modified to refer to `as-gui-user.sh` by its full path.